 OAK: We know many of you care deeply about our fearless and charismatic founder, Oakleigh Thorne.
 While he is the healthiest 91-year-old any of us know, he has been encouraged to take the recommended precautions for people of his age.
 Staying home is challenging for many of us, but especially for Oak – his social calendar is busier than most of his younger coworkers!
 Feel free to send him an email to say hi or maybe set up a phone call or video chat (he learned how to use ZOOM this week)!

 FINANCIAL IMPACT: Thanks in large part to generosity of people like you who have made Thorne a priority for their philanthropy, Thorne is financially stable for the time being.
 As always, we are carefully managing our finances and at this time we have eliminated all non-essential expenses.
-Knowing that our staff are our most important organizational resource, at this time we have committed to keeping our entire team employed, despite all of our programs being cancelled and pivoting to a small group size camp model.
+Knowing that our staff are our most important organizational resource, at this time we have committed to keeping our entire team employed, despite all of our school programs being cancelled and pivoting to a small group size camp model.
 Like most nonprofits, this pandemic will have a significant impact on our financial health now and into the future.
 Changes to summer programming alone will cost Thorne more than $400,000 in revenue.
 We ask those that are able to be as generous as they can during these challenging time.
 First and foremost, consider helping vulnerable populations and those impacted the most by COVID 19 and, if possible, also support your most trusted and beloved nonprofits like Thorne.
 We have been serving our community for more than six decades and with your support we will remain strong after the COVID 19 crisis has ended.
 If you want to know more about the needs of our organization at this time or are interested in making donation please contact email@example.com or contribute via the donate page on our website.